Christchurch mosque shootings: Accused gunman Brenton Tarrant pleads not guilty to 51 murder charges

 Several family members and survivors of the mosque shooting came to court this morning.
 There is reserved seating for 80 in the public gallery, while others elsewhere in the courthouse are dialling in via audio visual link-up.

-Before the hearing, Abdul Aziz, widely hailed as a hero for confronting the gunman and chasing him away from Linwood Islamic Centre where seven people were killed, wanted to see the accused in court.
+Before the hearing, Abdul Aziz, widely hailed as a hero for confronting the alleged gunman and chasing him away from Linwood Islamic Centre where seven people were killed, wanted to see the accused in court.

 "We are getting there slowly.
 But it will take time.
 Days like today bring it all back."